The Friends Group – History

 In addition to working to support their aims, the Friends have assisted DELWP’s Senior Ornithologist, Bruce Quin, wherever possible.
 Bird surveys, supplementary feeding and record keeping have been the main tasks.
 In partnership with Bruce, the Friends are able to share their knowledge of the reserve.

 The captive breeding program at Healesville Sanctuary receives positive attention from the Friends.
 Since 1989 when David Middleton set up the program and later when Ian Smales, Iain Stych and Karina Cartwright continued with the project, the Friends have always provided support when required.
 Close liaison is maintained with Karina and the captive breeding program has become a vital part of the community education program, both for the school Ambassadors and the Friends membership.
 Over the past years, and in present times, Zoos Victoria’s CEOs have all provided the Friends with much support and encouragement.

-Despite the significant impacts of the COVID-19 pandemic first being felt from early 2020 and continuing into our present, the Friends stays resilient, with the knowledge that we have always operated on the premise that we are running a marathon, not a sprint.
+Despite the significant impacts of the COVID-19 pandemic first being felt from early 2020 and continuing into our present, the Friends stays resilient, with the knowledge that we have always operated on the belief that good environmental outcomes are achieved through collaboration and staying focussed on your objectives.
+As Bob reminds us, “It’s a marathon, not a sprint.”